-The trail is open from
+The trail is now open for fresh air & exercise!

 WHAT MAKES THIS NATURE TRAIL DIFFERENT?

-The beautiful blue butterfly shaped boards are updated with the
+The beautiful blue butterfly shaped boards are updated

-seasons so you can glean new information four times a year.
+with the seasons so you can glean new information four times a year.

 Explore ten different habitats while you walk through beautiful